johnwowens/titanquakes/README.md

 # Calculation of Titan-quakes using Instaseis.
-John Owens and Philip Carpenter
+John W. Owens and Philip J. Carpenter

 Northern Illinois University